 As the world’s second-largest continent, Africa is made up of 54 vibrant countries that boast some of the world’s most beautiful landscapes and amazing wildlife, not to mention some of the world’s oldest tribes, cultures and traditions.
 For any of you about to jet off to this magical destination we are super jealous!
-(If you’ve been around a while, you’ll know that Africa is Vicki’s favorite continent) No matter which country you travel to, we just know you are going to have a wonderful time.
-And for any of you looking to feed your African inspiration even more, we have just the ticket.
+(If you’ve been around a while, you’ll know that Africa is Vicki’s favorite continent) And for any of you looking to feed your African inspiration even more, we have just the ticket.
 We’ve compiled a list of the 30 Best Movies about Africa to help you get a little taste of this glorious continent.

 So what are you waiting for?
 Grab some popcorn and let’s get started.